 This approach helps to cultivate your ‘Best Therapist Self’.
 When you feel safe and supported, your soothing system and compassionate self are activated, allowing you to tap into the wisdom, courage and warmth you hold within you.
 Often you already know deep down what to do with your work; you merely need the support to tune into and trust it.

 Developing CFT Competencies and Case Conceptualisations

-It includes understanding the relational processes between your clients and you, and your therapist processes.
-We cultivate courageous relational interventions – so that you can use your direct access to your clients’ presentation in the room with you as a powerful vehicle for change.
-This is when your CFT practice comes alive, as a relational, experiential therapy that goes beyond manualised Compassionate Mind Training (CMT).
+It includes understanding the relational processes between your clients and you and your therapist processes.
+We cultivate courageous relational interventions – so that you can use your direct access to your client’s presentation in the room with you as a powerful vehicle for change.
+This is when your CFT practice comes alive as a relational, experiential therapy beyond manualised Compassionate Mind Training (CMT).